eburhansjah/VerilogCalculator/README.md

 Note: If opcode is undefined, RHS will show 0

+## Usage
+1) Clone repository on local device
+2) Open and launch project `alu_calc` on Vivado
+3) Run Synthesis -> Run Implementation -> Generate Bitstream
+4) Go to hardware program manager, select to program on the generated bitstream file
+5) After succesfully loading Verilog to FPGA, toggle switches to operate the calculator

+**Table of operations**
 | **Opcodes (binary)** | **Operations** |
 | :---         |     :---     |
 | 0000         | A + 1        |